The original mother’s day sentiment was put forth in an anti-war poem by Julia Ward Howe.

-I doubt many Mother's Day shoppers even know how this day came to be or that it started as an anti war poem!
+I doubt many modern day Mother’s Day shoppers even know how this day came to be – so please take time this weekend to reflect on the original thought.

 Mother’s Day Proclamation – 1870

 by Julia Ward Howe

 Arise, all women who have hearts!